Taiki Naito: RISE DoA Tournament

-After these two title fights, Naito participated in the 2017 RISE DEAD or Alive −57kg tournament.
+After these two title fights, Naito participated in the 2017 RISE DEAD or Alive −57 kg tournament.
 In the quarterfinals, he faced Kento Haraguchi.
 Their fight went into an extra round, after which Naito won a decision.
 Moving on to the semifinals, Naito defeated Masahide Kudo by unanimous decision.
 He won the tournament, with a fourth round knockout of MOMOTARO.

 At RISE 129, Naito fought a rematch with Tenshin Nasukawa.
 Nasukawa would dominate, as he did in their first fight, again dropping Naito thrice in the first round, winning by TKO.

 ONE Championship

 Naito made his ONE Championship debut against Alexi Serepisos at ONE Championship: Dawn Of Valor.
 He won the fight by a third round TKO.
 In his next fight, he faced Rui Botelho, whom he defeated by unanimous decision.
 In his third ONE fight, Naito fought Savvas Michael, winning the fight by unanimous decision.

 He fought in a ONE main event for the first time at ONE Championship: Big Bang 2, when he fought the former ONE Flyweight Muay Thai World Champion Jonathan Haggerty.
 Haggerty won the fight by unanimous decision, dropping Naito in both the first and the second round.

 Naito was scheduled to fight Wang Wenfeng at ONE: Full Blast 2.
 Naito won the fight by unanimous decision, landing numerous leg kicks on his opponent throughout the three round bout.

 Naito faced Petchdam Petchyindee Academy at ONE Championship: Revolution on September 24, 2021.
 He won the close bout via split decision.

-Naito was booked to face Superlek Kiatmuu9 in the quarterfinals of the ONE Muay Thai Flyweight Grand Prix at ONE 157 on May 20, 2022.
+Naito was booked to face Superlek Kiatmuu9 in the quarterfinals of the ONE Flyweight Muay Thai World Grand Prix at ONE 157 on May 20, 2022.
 He lost the bout via unanimous decision and was eliminated from the grand prix.

 Naito faced Amir Naseri in a muay thai rules bout at ONE on Prime Video 3 on October 22, 2022.
 He won the fight by unanimous decision.

+Naito faced Elias Mahmoudi on August 3, 2024, at ONE Fight Night 24.
+He lost the fight via knockout in round three.